qir-alliance/qir-spec/specification/v0.1/1_Data-Types.md

 ## Qubits

 Qubits are represented as pointers to an opaque LLVM structure type, `%Qubit`.
-This is done so that qubit values may be distinugished from other value types.
+This is done so that qubit values may be distinguished from other value types.
 It is not expected that qubit values actually be valid memory addresses, and neither user code nor runtime code should ever attempt to dereference a qubit value.